DRY PUMP STATIONS

 Corrosion is an electrochemical reaction to metals exposed to corrosive gases and / or high relative humidity (RH).
 This can lead to increased maintenance cost and reduced life of important components.
 Sulfur hydrogen emitted from the grounds is an example of a common corrosive gas in pump stations.

 Corrosion in pumping stations is typically due to:

 - High relative humidity

-Odor comes from the grounds and penetrates the superstructure.
-This effects the working environment and can lead to nearby residents complaining.
+Odor come from the sewage pit and penetrates into the superstructure and out of the building.
+This effects the working environment and can lead to nearby residents complaining about bad odor.

 - Hydrogen sulphide

 The amount of hydrogen sulphide present in the air in a pump station can effect the health of those working there.
 The health effects are linked to the concentration of hydrogen sulphide in the air.
 To work for 8 hours, the Swedish Work Environment Authority has guidelines on 5 ppm hydrogen sulphide in the air.

 - Sore throat

 - Physical collapse

 OUR SOLUTION TO REMOVE HYDROGEN SULPHINE